 HEI Educates Doctors Who Are Having Profound Effects Worldwide

-Hough Ear Institute has a passion to educate others in audiology and surgical techniques so patients can receive the benefits of the technology already available for curing deafness.
+Hough Ear Institute has a passion to educate others in audiology and surgical techniques so patients can receive the benefits of the technology already available for hearing restoration.
 HEI is meeting this endeavor through three initiatives: otology workshops, international education, and fellowship programs.

 Temporal Bone Surgical Dissection Courses are held at the Hough Ear Institute.